Murder of Jeffrey Howe: Trial

 The trial began on 12 January 2010 and was held at St Albans Crown Court, with Stuart Trimmer QC prosecuting.

 Marshall initially denied murdering Howe, claiming that Bush murdered him and that he only helped to dismember and dispose of the body, admitting counts of perverting the course of justice and intending to prevent a coroner from holding an inquest.
 Bush denied all charges.

 The court heard that Marshall previously threatened to "get rid of" Bush's previous partner in Epping Forest, and to "dispose of" another woman.
 He had boasted to her of having "considerable experience of disposing of bodies".

 She said the first time he did so he was nauseated and took cocaine to cope, becoming an addict.
 A witness said that when working for the Adams crime family, Marshall had used a meat cleaver, meat knives, a hacksaw, or a chainsaw to cut up bodies.

-A friend of Bush, Sophie Franklin, told the court that when drunk, Bush confessed to friends that she helped Marshall kill Howe after Marshall stabbed him in the back, placing a pillow over Howe's face to stop the noise.
+A friend of Bush told the court that when drunk, Bush confessed to friends that she helped Marshall kill Howe after Marshall stabbed him in the back, placing a pillow over Howe's face to stop the noise.
 Another friend of Bush, Danielle Matthews, said Bush told her she had seen the murder and that Howe had laughed when Marshall had earlier threatened to kill him unless he left the flat.

 On 29 January, three weeks into the trial, Marshall changed his plea to guilty of murder.
 He was sentenced to life imprisonment on 1 February, for a minimum of 36 years.

 The judge, Jeremy Cooke, ruled that little credit could be given for the change of plea given the overwhelming evidence.
 He dismissed Marshall's claim that he was on the verge of drug-induced suicide when he stabbed his victim in bed.
 Marshall is ineligible for parole until 2046.

 Bush also changed her plea to guilty on 1 February, and was sentenced to three years and nine months for perverting the course of justice by helping Marshall take Howe's head to Leicestershire and was given a concurrent sentence of two years and three months for giving false information about Howe's whereabouts, although she was acquitted of murder.
 She served 45 months in prison.

 After the trial it was revealed that Marshall had previous convictions for criminal damage, assault, battery, cocaine possession, and possessing a firearm.
 He had attacked his first wife in 2003, and was arrested on suspicion of murdering Minesh Nagrecha in 1996 when his burnt body was found.
 He was never charged, instead appearing as a witness.
 Bush had two prior cautions for possession of cannabis and assault.

 Marshall was refused leave to appeal in October 2010.
 A challenge to the length of his sentence was turned down by two Court of Appeal judges in November 2010.